-- Small caps had a "moment" last week where it looked like a rotation was beginning.
-However, that moment lasted about as long as a "big foot" sighting.� - While small-caps did break above the 38.2% retracement level, it failed to hold.� - No change to our positioning on Small-caps which are still "no place to be as both small and mid-cap companies are going to be hardest hit by the virus." - Avoid small-caps.� - Short-Term Positioning: Bearish ?
-Market Risk Is High - Last Week: No positions - This Week: No positions. - Stop loss adjusted to \$48 on trading positions. - Long-Term Positioning: Bearish
+- Small caps tried to rally again this week, but weakly so.� - While small-caps did break above the 38.2% retracement level, it did so barely.
+We need to see some follow through next week.� - No change to our positioning on Small-caps which are still "no place to be as both small and mid-cap companies are going to be hardest hit by the virus." - Avoid small-caps.� - Short-Term Positioning: Bearish ?
+Market Risk Is High - o Last Week: No positions - This Week: No positions. - Stop loss adjusted to \$52 on trading positions. - Long-Term Positioning: Bearish